University Police Department

-Eagle Alert is a mass notification system comprising e-mail, voice and text messaging that is designed to send emergency messages to the university’s students, faculty and staff in a matter of minutes.
-It will be used in conjunction with existing university avenues of emergency communication, including outdoor warning sirens, public address systems, news alerts to media outlets and the university’s Web page, www.usm.edu.
+Eagle Alert is a mass notification system comprising e-mail, voice and text messaging that is designed to send official emergency messages to the university’s students, faculty and staff.
+It is used in conjunction with existing university avenues of emergency communication, including outdoor warning sirens, public address systems, news alerts to media outlets and the university's emergency information web page, SouthernMiss.info.

 All Southern Miss students, faculty and staff who are currently in the university’s system with a valid campus ID are enrolled in the Eagle Alert system.

 This system will provide instantaneous information regarding situations that pose an imminent danger and that require immediate action by students, faculty and staff.
 Because individuals are in multiple locations, both on and off campus, at any one time, the Eagle Alert system provides the most efficient and quickest way to notify the most number of people at one time.

 The Eagle Alert system is a Web-based product where information is maintained on a private and encrypted Web site.
 Participants do not need any special hardware or software to sign up or to receive messages.
 It is a service that can disseminate emergency messages through:

 If you are a student, faculty or staff member you will receive emergency messages via your official university e-mail address and university phone, if applicable.
 While it is strongly recommended that you provide at least one phone number (cell phone is recommended) for Eagle Alert, students, faculty, and staff can opt-out of the personal phone and text message portion of the service.
 To do so, go to www.usm.edu/safety/eagle-alert and log in using Campus ID (same as SOAR login) credentials.
 Although you may opt-out of those portions of the service, participation by campus email and phone, if applicable, is required.